Information about Insulin Regular

 How insulin regular works

-Insulin regular is an insulin.
+Insulin regular is a short-acting insulin.
 It works similar to insulin produced by the body.
 Insulin facilitates reuptake of glucose in muscle and fat cell and also block the release of glucose from the liver.

 Common side effects of insulin regular